MortyBiomech/HipExo-EEG-Study/acquisition/Questionnaire-v2/Readme.md

 ### 2.8 Perceived stability (1 item, every block) — new in v3.0

 > I felt steady on my feet.
+> *(construct label in the data file: `perceived_stability`)*

-Balance confidence during the bout.
+The felt sense of security on one's feet during the bout.
 Added in v3.0 because it is arguably a *stronger* candidate term in the cost function than metabolic cost: people weight fall risk heavily, and a hip device acts directly on pelvis and trunk control.

+**This is a percept, not a measurement of stability, and the two can dissociate in both directions.** A device may reduce the margin of stability while feeling reassuring because it supports the pelvis, or improve it while feeling precarious because the assistance arrives at an unexpected moment.
+That dissociation is the point of including the item: mechanical stability is computed independently from the GRF and IMU streams (margin of stability, step width variability, trunk acceleration variability), and crossing the two is more informative than either alone.
+What a person optimises is presumably the felt quantity rather than the mechanical one.

-It is deliberately separate from the safety item in 2.5.
-Trusting the device is not the same as feeling secure on one's own feet, and the two can dissociate.
+It is also deliberately separate from the safety item in 2.5.
+Trusting the device is not the same as feeling secure on one's own feet.
 Asked in every block so the no-exo blocks anchor the scale.

+Two caveats on the wording.
+The English phrase fuses "not wobbling" with "not feeling at risk"; the fusion is accepted here because the global sense of security is what would enter a cost function, but the item should not be reported as a clean measure of either component.
+And the item is *adapted from* the balance-confidence literature rather than taken from it: the ABC scale measures confidence about hypothetical future activities and is closer to a trait, whereas this is a state judgement about the bout just completed.
+It should not be described as an ABC item.

+> Hof, A. L., Gazendam, M. G. J., & Sinke, W. E. (2005).
+The condition for dynamic stability. *Journal of Biomechanics*, 38(1), 1-8.
 > Powell, L. E., & Myers, A. M. (1995).
-The Activities-specific Balance Confidence (ABC) Scale. *Journals of Gerontology Series A*, 50A(1), M28-M34.
+The Activities-specific Balance Confidence (ABC) Scale. *Journals of Gerontology Series A*, 50A(1), M28-M34. (source of the construct, not of the item)
-> Tinetti, M. E., Richman, D., & Powell, L. (1990).
-Falls efficacy as a measure of fear of falling. *Journal of Gerontology*, 45(6), P239-P243.
+> Adkin, A. L., & Carpenter, M. G. (2018).
+New insights on emotional contributions to human postural control. *Frontiers in Neurology*, 9, 789.

 ### 2.9 Attentional demand (1 item, every block)